2026/27 Season

 - All JPL teams must have a fully stocked medical kit pitch side for every game.

-- All 4G home pitches must have an in-date FA Bounce tests safety certificate.
+- All 4G home pitches must have an in-date FA Bounce Tests safety certificate.

 - All match data including scores, scorers and reports must be complete by Sunday night after the matchday.